Role Atlas/Motion & Hardware

 • Failure analysis if a wire or connector fails.

-Project 5: Electrical pre-compliance debug report
+Electrical pre-compliance debug report

 Build: a documented investigation of a noisy circuit or subsystem.
 For example, show how a switching regulator, motor driver, or cable routing choice affects a sensor signal.
 Use measurements to compare the original issue and the fix.